UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-05/notes.md

 	    echo -e "$num is not positive."
 	fi

-script-02: Check if file exists and is readable.
+script-02: Check if file exists and is readable
 ----------

 	echo -n "Enter the name of the file:"